learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 So instead of just being normal bread crumbs, they're now more like floppy disks that we leave as we go along, because they contain a lot more information than just the direction that we took.

 In essence, every breadcrumb is now like a tree node with a hole in it.
-When we move deeper into a tree, the breadcrumb carries all the information that the node that we moved away from carried *except* the sub-tree that we chose to focus on.
+When we move deeper into a tree, the breadcrumb carries all the information that the node that we moved away from carried *except* the subtree that we chose to focus on.
 It also has to note where the hole is.
-In the case of a `LeftCrumb`, we know that we moved left, so the sub-tree that's missing is the left one.
+In the case of a `LeftCrumb`, we know that we moved left, so the subtree that's missing is the left one.

 Let's also change our `Breadcrumbs` type synonym to reflect this: